 Why Are Dogs’ Noses Wet?
-Facts & Benefits
+Vet-Reviewed Facts & Benefits

 Updated on

-You don’t have to tell anyone in the over 63 million American households that have dogs that they are amazing animals.1 They love us unconditionally and cheer us up when we’re sad.
+You don’t have to tell anyone in the 69 million American households that have dogs that they are amazing animals.
+They love us unconditionally and cheer us up when we’re sad.
 One of the most fascinating things about dogs is their sense of smell or olfaction.
 It’s evident when you take your pup for a walk that it is a critical part of their lives.

-While this sense is essential in our world, it’s a canine’s lifeblood.
-The curious thing is that we share 84% of our DNA with dogs.2 Yet, they have wet noses and we don’t.
-A dog’s wet nose helps with their sense of smell because it gathers scent molecules more efficiently.
+While this sense is also quite important in our world, it’s a canine’s lifeblood.
+The curious thing is that we share around 84% of our DNA with dogs.1 Yet, they have wet noses and we don’t.
+A dog’s wet nose helps with their sense of smell because it gathers and traps scent molecules more efficiently.

 Your Dog’s Amazing Nose

 Many animals, including cats and dogs, have another sensory body structure, called the vomeronasal or Jacobson’s organ.
-It sits between the hard palate on the roof of their mouths and their nasal septum that lies between their nostrils.
-When you see your pup licking and then bringing their tongue back into their mouth, they’re putting the Jacobson’s organ to work.
+It sits at the base of the nasal cavity and opens up into the mouth just behind the incisors.
+When you see your pup opening their mouth, curling their lip, or chattering their teeth, they may be putting the Jacobson’s organ to work.

-It allows dogs to molecules floating in the air, such as the pheromones given off during courtship and mating.
-Its brain can interpret the chemical structure of scents and identify them as good or bad.
+It allows dogs to trap molecules floating in the air, such as the pheromones given off during courtship and mating.
+The brain can interpret the chemical structure of scents and identify them as attractive and interesting.
 Scientists now know that the ability to distinguish particular smells is hardwired into animals.
 All this speaks to the importance of this sense and how dogs evolved to rely on it.

 But the question remains, what does a wet nose have to do with it?